 Following a proposal made by the United Kingdom, the European Chemicals Agency (ECHA)’s Committees for Risk Assessment (RAC) and Socio-Economic Analysis (SEAC) agreed to restrict the use of octamethylcyclotetrasiloxane (D4) and decamethylcyclopentasiloxane (D5) in wash-off personal care products under REACH.
 The restriction stipulates that D4 and D5 “shall not be placed on the market in wash-off cosmetic products in a concentration equal to or greater than 0.1% by weight of either substance”.
-The restriction was published in the European Commission’s official journal in January 2018 and will enter into force in the first quarter of 2020.
+The restriction was published in the European Commission’s official journal in January 2018 and and entered into force on 1st February 2020.

 Currently, there are no restrictions on uses other than wash-off personal care products, for any silicone substances anywhere in the world.

 In 2017, the European Commission proposed to initiate a restriction on uses of D4 and D5 in leave-on cosmetic products and other consumer and professional uses, and proposed to extend the scope of the “wash-off restriction” to include dodecamethylcyclohexasiloxane (D6).
 The draft restriction proposal was announced in January 2019 and the 6-month public consultation period was initiated 2 March 2019.
 CES submitted extensive comments and provided significant data to the public consultation, which was closed in September 2019.

 In 2018, ECHA’s Member State Committee (MSC) agreed that D4, D5 and D6 should be included on the Candidate List of Substances of Very High Concern (SVHC) according to the criteria set out in REACH article 57 (e), as substances that are very persistent, very bioaccumulative (vPvB).
 It further concluded that D4 meets the criteria for persistent, bioaccumulative and toxic (PBT) substances, and that D5 and D6 meet the same criteria if they contain more than 0.1% of D4.